DarienBrito/TDMorph/README.md

 * shift + right click = delete a preset
 * shift + middle click = freeze a preset
 * ctrl + left click = jump to preset (no interpolation)
-* ctrl + righ click = morph to preset in 1 second (check transition)
+* ctrl + righ click = morph to preset in 1 second (meant for quick transition check)

-##### When pressing over an element name
+##### When pressing over an element's name

 * shift + left click = set the element to value found on creation
 * shift + right click = change element's name

+##### When pressing over an container's name

+* shift + right click = change element's name

+##### When pressing on an element's container empty space

+* right click = reveal menu with various actions to take

+#### ScenesLauncher

+##### When pressing on a Scenes Launhcer empty space

+* right click = reveal menu with various actions to take

+#### MIDI and OSC

+##### When either is enabled

+* left click = activate auto-learning (expects a MIDI or OSC change to map it)
+* right click = sets the parameter to the learned MIDI or OSC signal
+* middle click = deletes the MIDI or OSC mapping

 ## No UI, I just want to code!

 Fair enough :) The philosophy behind the construction of TDMorph is that the UI is "dumb".
-This means that it is completely decoupled from the core functionality, so when you interact with it you are invoking lower level commands that do not know what a button or a slider is, at least not implicitely.
-There is therefore a combination of high and lower level set of commands that you can pass to control all objects in TDMorph, using Python.
+This means that it is completely decoupled from core functionality, so when you interact with it you are invoking lower level commands that do not know what a button or a slider is, at least not implicitely.
+There is therefore a plethora of higher and lower level set of commands that you can pass to control all objects in TDMorph, using Python.

 In general, a node in TDMorph has always 2 extensions: